-- (a) Represents depreciation and amortization expense included in cost of goods sold. - (b) Represents additional operating costs incurred in connection with the start-up of our new manufacturing lines as part of the Freshpet Kitchens expansion project in 2016 that included adding two additional product lines, and additional operating costs incurred in the first quarter of 2014 in connection with the opening of our new primary manufacturing facility in Bethlehem, Pennsylvania, which was completed in the fourth quarter of 2013. - (c) Represents non-cash share-based compensation expense included in cost of goods sold.
+- (a) Represents depreciation and amortization expense included in cost of goods sold. - (b) Represents additional operating costs incurred in connection with the start-up of our new manufacturing lines as part of the Freshpet Kitchens expansion project in 2016 that included adding two additional product lines. - (c) Represents non-cash share-based compensation expense included in cost of goods sold.